aletsmc07/React-Portfolio/README.md

   <img src="https://github.com/aletsmc07/React-Portfolio/blob/master/src/Assets/images/about%20images/ReactPortfolioIMG.jpg?raw=true" alt="Logo" width="90%">
 </p>

-Mandala is an e-commerce marketplace where users can buy and sell local artwork.
+This is a miniproject that contains a resume of myself.

-In this app users are able to:
+In this app ypu can:
-* Register and edit their own profiles.
-* Browse the explore section using filters such as price range and art techniques.
-* Publish artwork by specifing piece title, description, medium and price.
-* Add, remove and checkout from their own shopping cart; after every purchase the user will recieve an email with confirmation details. :smile:
+* Navigate in 4 sections: About me, Portfolio, Contact and Resume.
+* A little introduce about my job and knowledgement.
+* Portfolio showing 6 projects that I made or contribuited.
+* Contact form if you want to talk with me. :smile:
+* Download a PDF file with my resume.

 <p align="right"><a href="#content">Content</a></p>